shaynekasai/ffdb/README.md

 FFDB - Test Example 1
 ====================

 So, I'm playing around with forest fire data from the BC government which is available [here](http://www.data.gov.bc.ca/).

+Wind data is from [here](http://www.pacificclimate.org/tools-and-data/pcds-portal) and I'm still playing around with this so TBD.

 This is just a simple example where I wanted to test a few technologies together: